Visa Traveler

 Benefits of US visa - Transiting via the US vs Direct Example 2

-Above is an example of a one-way flight to Sao Paulo, Brazil from New Delhi, India to Sao Paulo, Brazil via the US vs direct.
+Above is an example of a one-way flight to Sao Paulo, Brazil, from New Delhi, India via the US vs an alternate route.
 As you can see, flying via the US is almost 3/4th THE PRICE

 Once again, you can see that flying via the US is significantly cheaper than alternative routes.
 This is one of the biggest benefits of US visa.
 Holding a US visa will save you significant amounts of money in the long run by saving up on flights and visas.